Best robo-advisors in 2025

 -

 M1 Finance isn’t technically a robo-advisor — it’s a broker — but it employs some robo-like features.
 You’ll be able to build out your own custom portfolio and then set it on autopilot and let M1 do the rest.
 It comes with a solid high-yield savings account, too.
 You’ll be able to get started with just $100 for a taxable account and M1 offers fractional shares, so the full amount will be invested.
-Unfortunately, M1 does not offer tax-loss harvesting.
+M1 doesn't offer tax-loss harvesting.

-Account minimum: $100 for taxable accounts/$500 for retirement accounts
+Account minimum: $100 for taxable accounts; $500 for retirement accounts

 Honorable mentions